 This definitely will kick you out of the interview room in an instant.
 You wouldn’t want that to happen!

 Always observe good manners and right conduct when doing the job interview.
-It is a good practice to observe these wherever you are.
+It is a good practice to be aware at all times about these wherever you are.
 Once they become part of you, they will come naturally when you most need them.

 Remember to be polite at all times.
 Sit up straight.
 Shake hands firmly with the interviewer and look the other person in the eye when talking.